Skip to main content

 1. Search for 3-5 authoritative sources

-2. Read and extract key information from each
+2. Read and extract key information

-3. Identify areas of agreement and disagreement
+3. Identify agreement and disagreement

-4. Synthesize into a comprehensive answer
+4. Synthesize into comprehensive answer

 Requirements: